griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 # Immunogenomics Review

-The purpose of the immmunogenomics review is to confirm that the results of the ImmunoNX pipeline are correct.
-This process involves checking if the output contains the correct files, reviewing quality control (QC) metrics, creating a written report, presenting results to a panel of experts, and using visualization tools: IGV and pVACview, to manually verify the neoantigen candidates.
+The purpose of the immunogenomics review is to confirm that the results of the ImmunoNX pipeline are correct.
+This process involves checking if the output contains the correct files, reviewing quality control (QC) metrics, creating a written report, presenting results to a panel of experts, and using visualization tools: **IGV** and **pVACview**, to manually verify the neoantigen candidates.
 These steps help ensure that high confidence neantigen candidates are selected.

 ## Initial review of ImmunoNX Pipeline Outputs

-At this stage we mostly want to confirm that the pipeline succeeded and that transferring the data files into the case folder on our local server was successful.
+At this stage, we mostly want to confirm that the pipeline succeeded and that transferring the data files into the case folder on our local server was successful.
 Check the total number and total size of files.
 In order to proceed, the following files must be present: tumor/normal DNA BAMs, RNA BAM, annotated variants VCF for pVACseq, proximal variants VCF, annotated variants TSV, HLA typing results, QC report files, and pVACseq/pVACview results file.

->[!NOTE]
->Add a screenshot of the du -sh after the results are pulled, making sure to note that files sizes may differ?

 ### Creating an Immunogenomic Review Report